MagicPush/cli-toolkit/docs/features-manual.md

 one-letter aliases, for instance `-v` for `--verbose`.
 - _Options_ may be specified in any position - before, after or even between _arguments_:
   `$ php my-cool-script.php --chunk-size=100 data.csv --chunk-pause=500`
-    - The exception is subcommands: options must be specified before a subcommand value (before "moving to a lower level parameters").
+    - The exception is subcommands: options must be specified before a subcommand name (before "moving to a lower level parameters").
 - _Options_ configured with short names may be specified as one word (`-xvalue`) or in a separate manner ('-x value'):
   `$ php my-cool-script.php -s 100 data.csv -p500`, where `100` is `-s` _option_ value,